eXascaleInfolab/clubmark/README.md

 > Ulimit can't be set higher than the hard limit `ulimit -Hn`, so if the latter < `32768` then call `ulimit -n `ulimit -Hn``

 Reduce the system swappiness setting to 1 ..
-10 by `sysctl -w vm.swappiness=10` or set it permanently in `/etc/sysctl.conf`:
+10 by `$ sudo sysctl -w vm.swappiness=5` or set it permanently in `/etc/sysctl.conf`:
 ```
-vm.swappiness = 10
+vm.swappiness = 5
 ```